 The Foundation was established in 2001 with a donation of $300 million made by the Fédération Internationale de l'Automobile (FIA), the non-profit federation of motoring organisations and the governing body of world motor sport.
 To clarify the relationship between the Foundation and the FIA the Board of Trustees adopted a statement on this subject in November 2010.

 The Foundation is governed by a Board of Trustees.
 The Board is made up of not less than nine and not more than fifteen individuals including, the President of the FIA ex officio, and three nominees of the FIA and at least two Trustees independent from any member of the charity.
 The Trustees are responsible for the proper administration of the Foundation, have a duty to act collectively, and must act in the best interests of the charity.
+Our trustees are elected at the Annual General Meeting.
+Please contact the secretariat for more information on eligibility and how to apply for trusteeship.
 All Trustees must sign a Trustee Declaration and complete a Register of Interests.
 In addition to the requirements of the Foundation’s Articles of Association the Foundation has adopted a Conflicts of Interest Policy and a Code of Conduct for Trustees.